-Prerequisites:RBF1310 - Biology 1RBF1320 - Biology 20r equivalents to be determined by Unit coordinator.
+Prerequisites: RBF1310 - Biology 1RBF1320 - Biology 20r equivalents to be determined by Unit coordinator.

 Description: There are approximately 250,000 plant species on the planet Earth.
-The importance of plants as the primary means of converting minerals and solar energy into 'life' is artical to the functioning of all other forms of life, including humans and the planet as a whole.
-This unit focuses on developing a fuller understanding of the diversity and evolution of plants (including fungi), particularly in the Australian context.
+The importance of plants as the primary means of converting minerals and solar energy into 'life' is aritical to the functioning of all other forms of life, including humans and the planet as a whole.
+This unit focuses on developing a fuller understanding of the diversity and evolution of plants (including algae fungi), particularly in the Australian context.
 This understanding helps us to come to a greater appreciation of the role plants play in our everyday life.
 More specifically, there is emphasis on the morphological characteristics and life histories of the various major plants groups, their evolution and relationships, systematics, nomenclature, identification and classification.
 Additionally, there is a focus on how the biogeography of Australian plants can be explained by their life history and the history of the continent and particularly, how and why Australia has evolved a diverse and highly endemic primarily sclerophyllous flora where the forests and woodlands are dominated by two tree genera, Eucalyptus and Acacia.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Distinguish and identify key morphological features and life history characteristics of plants; 2.
-Distinguish major families, genera and species of Australian plants with professional skill and judgement; 3.
-Devise tools for collecting and preserving plant specimens with creativity and initiative; 4.
-Use high-level identification guides to determine and differentiate a wide range of plant species; and 5.
-Articulate clearly, diagrammatically and in writing, complex information on the morphology, life cycles and relationships of various plant families and report on their evolutionary history to peer groups.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Distinguish and identify key morphological features and life history characteristics of plants;

+2. Distinguish and differentiate between major families, genera and species of Australian plants with professional skill and judgement using high-level indentification guides;

+3. Devise tools for collecting and preserving plant specimens with creativity and initiative; and

+4. Articulate clearly, diagrammatically and in writing, complex information on the morphology, life cycles and relationships of various plant families and report on their evolutionary history.

-Class Contact:Class 3.0 hrsField TripLab 4.0 hrsContact time 44 hours: Week 1: 1 x 3hr class, 1 x 4hr lab, 1 x 8hr field trip Weeks 2-3: 1 x 3hr class, 2 x 4hr lab Week 4: 1 x 4hr lab, 1 x 3hr class
+Class Contact:Class 3.0 hrsField TripLab 4.0 hrsContact time 44 hours: 8hr field trip.
+Lab - Room G505 is preferred.

-Required Reading:Knox, B., Ladiges, P., Evans, B., & Saint, R. (2010) 4th ed.
-Biology McGraw-Hill
+Required Reading: Knox, B., Ladiges, P., Evans, B., & Saint, R. (2010) 5th ed.
+Biology: An Australian Focus McGraw-Hill Education